-Numbers of juvenile salmonids observed during visual surveys and captured during one-pass electrofishing can be used to provide and index of abundance.
-When divided by the area of habitat sampled, this index of abundance can be expressed as a density estimate (number/m2).
+Numbers of juvenile salmonids observed during visual surveys and captured during multiple-pass electrofishing can be used to provide and index of abundance.
+When divided by the area of habitat sampled, this index of abundance can be expressed as a density estimate (number/ m^2).
 However, neither is equivalent with a population estimate.